xStarbound/xStarbound/doc/lua/world.md

 ---

-#### [xStarbound] `Json` world.callScriptedEntity(`EntityId` entityId, `String` functionName, [`Json...` args])
+#### `Json` world.callScriptedEntity(`EntityId` entityId, `String` functionName, [`Json...` args])

-#### [Non-xStarbound] `LuaValue` world.callScriptedEntity(`EntityId` entityId, `String` functionName, [`LuaValue...` args])
+#### [Legacy / Non-xStarbound] `LuaValue` world.callScriptedEntity(`EntityId` entityId, `String` functionName, [`LuaValue...` args])

 Attempts to call the specified function (or callback) name in the context of the specified scripted entity with any specified arguments and returns the result of that call.
 This method is synchronous and thus can only be used on local master entities, i.e. scripts run on the server may only call scripted entities (on the same world) that are also server-side mastered, and scripts run on the client may only call scripted entities that are client-side mastered on that client.

-On xStarbound, all arguments must be valid JSON, and an error will be thrown after the script call if the returned result isn't convertible to valid JSON.
+On xStarbound with `"legacySmuggling"` disabled, all arguments must be valid JSON, and an error will be thrown after the script call if the returned result isn't convertible to valid JSON.

 For more featureful entity messaging, use `world.sendEntityMessage`.
 To call a world script context, use `world.callScriptContext` server-side or set up an appropriate message handler in a server-side script and send an entity message that invokes it client-side.

 > **Note:** On xStarbound v3.5.2.3+, this callback will return `nil` (and log a warning before v4.0.0) if the entity is not locally mastered or doesn't exist.
 On other servers and clients, an error will be thrown instead.

-> **Warning:** On non-xStarbound servers and clients, potentially unsafe Lua values can be passed through `args` and/or returned through this function's return value.
-On such servers and clients, you should avoid passing Lua bindings or anything that can call them.
-Calling entity bindings after the entity has been removed from the game _will_ almost certainly cause segfaults or memory corruption!
+> **Warning:** When `"legacySmuggling"` is enabled on xStarbound v4.5+, any Lua binding references shared through this callback's `args` parameter will throw a Lua reference error upon invocation if they're overleased; check your log for this error. **On non-xStarbound servers and clients, invoking an overleased binding will cause a crash to desktop or memory corruption!** On such servers and clients, you should avoid passing Lua bindings or anything that can call them.
+Calling entity bindings after the entity has been removed from the game on a non-xStarbound client or server _will_ almost certainly cause segfaults or memory corruption!

 ---